School Safety

 Keeping St. Gabriel Students Safe

-After recent meetings and ALICE (nationally recognized training program for response to active attacker situations.) training with the Washington County Sheriff’s Department, we are reviewing the safety and security of our school.
+After recent meetings and safety/security training with the Washington County Sheriff’s Department, we are reviewing the safety and security of our school.
 We have to acknowledge the fact that times have changed, and what was once acceptable for school security is no longer the case.
-We do not want to create a fortress, but we do need to provide a secure and safe environment, as well as an attractive place to learn.
-In addition, the Archdiocese of Milwaukee requires any adult who comes into the building, and has contact with students, to complete the Safeguarding God’s Children training.
-At this time, not all parents have completed this training.
-Because of the mandates by the Department of Justice and the Archdiocese of Milwaukee, it was generally agreed that we review all access to the building, as the current freedom of movement presents serious safeguarding issues.
+We need to provide a secure and safe environment for our staff and students, as well as an attractive place to learn.

-A Secure Building
+A Secure Building:

-All exterior doors at St. Gabriel Catholic Parish School are locked when students are in attendance.
-For any visitor to gain access to the building, the buzzer located at the main entrance of the school should be used.
-Office staff will allow access to visitors through this door.
+• Office staff will allow access to visitors through this door.
 At this time, all unknown visitors will be greeted at the door and asked to provide a photo I.D.
 Office staff will determine if entry to the school will be granted.

 After entry to the school has been granted: